 Be careful when moving in your furniture and other items.
 Do not damage the walls, door jams, carpets, etc. This also applies when moving out.

 Renters insurance covers your possessions against losses from vandalism, theft and other damages.
 It may cover temporary living expenses if your rental is damaged.
-Renters Insurance also covers liability if someone is injured in your property.
+Renters insurance also covers liability if someone is injured on your property.
 The National Association of Insurance Commissioners has information to help you choose an insurer in your state and learn more at Insurance Quotes for Renters Insurance.
-Also check consumer guides, insurance agents, insurance companies, online insurance quote services and check out consumer ratings.
+Also check consumer guides, insurance agents, insurance companies, online insurance quote services and consumer ratings.
 Shop around.

-The Office of Off-Campus living strongly recommends purchasing renters insurance.
+The Office of Residential Life and Housing strongly recommends that you purchase renters insurance.

-Usually landlords are responsible to supply tenants with heat and hot water but the other utilities are usually the responsible of the tenant to source.
-Be savvy and conserve, you do not want the bills to get out of control.
+Usually landlords are responsible to supply tenants with heat and hot water, while the tenant is responsible to source the other utilities.
+Be savvy and conserve—you do not want the bills to get out of control.
 Here are some links for common utility needs:

-There are plenty of inexpensive retail stores nearby that offer what you need without breaking the bank such as Ikea, Walmart, Target, Bob’s Discount Furniture, Costco, Best Buy, and more.
+There are plenty of inexpensive retail stores nearby, such as Ikea, Walmart, Target, Bob’s Discount Furniture, Costco, Best Buy, and more, that offer what you need without breaking the bank.
 Shop around and look for deals.
-Purchasing secondhand furniture and appliances from private owners is popular today but important to look out for scams, your safety, bed bugs, etc.
+Purchasing secondhand furniture and appliances from private owners is popular today but it is important to look out for scams, your safety, bedbugs, etc.

 Commuter Meal Plans are available for the time you spend on campus.

-You are now living off campus and now all your neighbors are not college students.
-Make contact with your new neighbors and provide info so they can contact you with concerns.
+You are now living off campus and your neighbors will not all be college students.
+Make contact with your new neighbors and provide your information so they can contact you with concerns.
 Watch your noise levels!
-This is biggest complaint and important to be mindful of this so neighbors do not contact the authorities.
+This is the biggest complaint and it is important to be mindful of this so neighbors do not contact the authorities.
 If you are going to have guests, keep in mind that you are responsible for them and their actions.
-Long-term guests will likely place you in violation of your lease, also not fair to any roommates you may have.
+Long-term guests will likely place you in violation of your lease; it is also not fair to any roommates you may have.
 They are paying to live with you, not you and your guest.
-Keep the property clean including managing the trash removal and shoveling the snow.
-Please be mindful that, although you are living off-campus, you still must adhere to Adelphi University’s Code of Conduct.
+Keep the property clean, including managing the trash removal and shoveling the snow.
+Be mindful that, although you are living off campus, you must still adhere to Adelphi University’s Code of Conduct.

-You are now a commuter student and the university offers resources specifically to you.
-Please visit Commuter Student Services for more information.
+You are now a commuter student and the University offers resources specifically for you.
+Visit Commuter Student Services or visit the Center for Student Involvement in the University Center, room 110 for more information.